Search

 Name (position) Attendance

-Chairperson (From March 28, 2024) Junko Takechi (Outside Director) (Note 2) 2 of 2 meetings
+Chairperson Junko Takechi (Outside Director) 3 of 3 meetings

 Members Kunihiko Iida (Chairperson and Representative Director) 2 of 2 meetings